The Best Teen Movies on Amazon Prime Right Now

 Sometimes you just want to regress back to high school where the drama is intense, but the stakes are often lower than they are in the adult world.
 Thank god for teen movies, then.
 The teen movie has become a genre unto itself, and we've searched through Amazon Prime to find the best offerings on that streaming service.
 There's a nice mix of everything from dumb comedies to intense tearjerkers.
 Start streaming.

-Yes, Election is a movie about high school, but it's also probably one of the best movies ever about American politics.
-Alexander Payne's masterpiece based on the Tom Perrotta novels centers on a vicious race for student body president, featuring Reese Witherspoon in a career-defining role as overachiever Tracy Flick.
-As much about teen angst as it is about the ways in which the threat of a powerful woman drives men of all ages mad, Election remains ever relevant more than two decades later
+Yes, Election is a movie about high school.
+It's also probably one of the best movies ever about American politics.
+Alexander Payne's masterpiece based on the Tom Perrotta novels centers on a vicious race for student body president featuring Reese Witherspoon in a career defining role as overachiever Tracy Flick.
+As much about teen angst as it is about the ways in which the threat of a powerful woman drives men of all ages mad, Election remains ever relevant more than two decades later.